-651 Appraisal and Assessment Techniques L. Mabery
+651 Appraisal and Assessment Techniques Mabery-Foster

 A course in which the student is trained in the theory, principles, and practice of using the major test instruments and nontesting approaches to assessment of a client's condition and needs.
-2 hours.
+3 hours.

-652 Lifestyle and Career Development L. Mabery
+652 Lifestyle and Career Development The Department

-A survey of the theories, issues, and informational sources associated with educational choices, career options, and vocational decisions which will enable the counselor to assist clients with vocational guidance.
+A survey of theories, issues, and informational sources associated with educational choices, career options, and vocational decisions which will enable the counselor to assist clients with vocational guidance.
 2 hours.

-653 Research Methods and Statistics Mink
+653 Research Methods and Statistics

-A study of statistics (principles, usefulness, and limitations) and other standard research tools and methods as applied in the field of counseling.
+Mink A study of statistics (principles, usefulness, and limitations) and other standard research tools and methods as applied in the field of counseling.
 2 hours.

-654 Professional Orientation Gilliland
+654 Professional Orientation